Mohamed-Hashem-zz/cinema-house/README.md

   is a movies website and I used an api to get data and Node js as a backend to Login and Register

 # Technologies Used :
-   React Js / Hooks / TMDB Api / Class Component
+   React Js / Hooks / TMDB Api / Class Component / Bootstrap